South Africa is now in lockdown level 1.

 Can this Coronavirus live on surfaces?

-Viruses cannot grow outside their host but in many cases they can survive on surfaces for different periods of time depending on temperature, humidity and the type of surface.
+Viruses cannot grow outside their host but in many cases, they can survive on surfaces for different periods of time depending on temperature, humidity and the type of surface.
 New research shows that this coronavirus can survive for up to 24 hours on cardboard and up to 3 days on plastic and stainless steel.
 It must be emphasised though, that experiments are conducted in controlled environments, which do not necessarily reflect what occurs in practice.

 How can I protect myself?